 Some cash-back cards also reward you for paying off your balance by matching your cash back whenever you pay.
 Others allow you to redeem cash-back to give a charitable contribution.

 Worth noting: It’s a good idea to make it a habit to regularly redeem your cash-back rewards.
 If your card offers an automatic threshold that will deposit your cash back into your account once you earn a minimum amount, take advantage of that.
 It’s a great way to earn a little extra cash without even thinking about it.
 If not, put a bi-monthly reminder on your calendar to check in on your account cash back.
 It will help protect you from losing your rewards due to expiration.

 Smart Use of Cash-Back Cards

-When redeeming your cash-back rewards, it’s also important to keep in mind that your cash back earned may be worth less with certain redemption options, like gift cards or flights, since cash-back credit card points are usually worth only up to 1 cent/point.
+When redeeming your cash-back rewards, it’s also important to keep in mind that your earned reward may offer less value with certain redemption options, like gift cards or flights.
+This reduction is because cash-back credit card points are usually worth only up to 1 cent/point.